Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 ![df-db](./images/df-db.png)

-## Installing WordPress on our Web Server EC2
+## Installing WordPress on your Web Server EC2

 We update our repository: